sevagh/freemusicdemixer.com/docs/index.md

     </div>
 </div>

+**Latest release: September 7, 2023**
+* Custom streaming architecture for UMX to allow larger tracks to be separated without crashing
+* Split up the inference into distinct steps to reduce total memory usage and prevent crashes

 ### **Disclaimers!**

 * You can only use the outputs for non-commercial applications as per the <a href="https://zenodo.org/record/5069601">UMX-L weights license</a>
 * The task is CPU and memory intensive (up to 4 GB), please be patient!
-* Long tracks may crash due to the 4 GB RAM limitation; try to keep them 5 minutes or shorter
+Very very large tracks may still crash!
 * Input files can be almost any audio format, but the outputs are always stereo wav files @ 44100 Hz

 ## Technical details

-The inference code is written in C++, using Eigen3 for numerical operations.
-Emscripten is used to compile it to WebAssembly.
-The model weights are quantized and compressed from 424 MB down to 45 MB with a slight hit to performance.
-[View source code on GitHub](https://github.com/sevagh/free-music-demixer).

-This is a web adaptation of [umx.cpp](https://github.com/sevagh/umx.cpp), which is more focused on parity with the original model.
-This project was inspired by the "AI at the edge" [GGML project](https://ggml.ai/) (including [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and [llama.cpp](https://github.com/ggerganov/llama.cpp)), and WebAssembly is a great demo of client-side AI.
+See [About](./about) page for more info.